freegroup/electra/data/shapes/global/digital/flipflop/JK-FlipFlop.md

 # JK-FlipFlop

-## Description

-The `JK flip-flop` is a simple enhancement of the SR flip-flop where the state J=K=1 is not forbidden.
+The *JK flip-flop* is a simple enhancement of the SR flip-flop where the state J=K=1 is not forbidden.
 It works just like a SR flip-flop where J is serving as set input and K serving as reset.
 The only difference is that for the formerly